 People familiar with cycling will also know that there are many cycling events which you can watch or even take part in if you’re a professional.
-Surely enough, almost everyone who rode a bicycle knows of the Tour de France and Giro d’Italia or the Vuelta a Espana, the 3 biggest grand tours.
+Surely enough, almost everyone who rode a bicycle knows of the Tour de France and Giro d’Italia or the Vuelta a Espana, the 3 biggest grand tours, just like a casino-lover knows all about the best VR Casinos.
 While those are limited to professional teams which have racers who live and breathe on their bicycles, there are other events or otherwise known as sportives which you can take part in.

 Prepare your passport for the seasons to come, as these races are all amazing in their own way.